marctrem/usbarmory-wiki-fork/Secure-boot.md

 Only if you are confident that you can correctly generate signed U-Boot images, the SoC can be placed in Closed Security Configuration.

-**WARNING**: enabling Secure Boot functionality on the USB armory SoC, unlike similar features on modern PCs, is an **irreversible** action that **permanently** fuses verification keys hashes on the device.
+**WARNING**: enabling secure boot functionality on the USB armory SoC, unlike similar features on modern PCs, is an **irreversible** action that **permanently** fuses verification keys hashes on the device.
 This means that any errors in the process or loss of the signing PKI will result in a **bricked** device incapable of executing unsigned code.
 This is a security feature, not a bug.

-The activation and use of the Secure Boot functionality is therefore **at your own risk**, the following command permanently locks the fused configuration and enables Secure Boot (remember to enable VDD_FUSE power supply as shown earlier):
+The activation and use of the secure boot functionality is therefore **at your own risk**, the following command permanently locks the fused configuration and enables secure boot (remember to enable VDD_FUSE power supply as shown earlier):

 ```
 => fuse prog -y 0 0x4 0x2